tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-update-tsm.md

 ```
 ### Manage Hierarchies

-`POST https://123f394f-a3c6-4cc2-b13a-55e2fcf57823.env.api.timeseries.azure.com/timeseries/hierarchies/$batch?api-version=2018-11-01-preview`

-The Post Hierarchies API enables batch operations on Hierarchies.
+The Manage Hierarchies APIs enables batch operations on Hierarchies.
 All operations against this API are HTTP POST operations.
 Each operation accepts a payload.
 The payload is a JSON object.
 This object defines a single property.
 The property key is the name of an operation allowed by the API.
-Supported opearions are put, update and delete.
+Supported operations are put, update and delete.

+`POST https://123f394f-a3c6-4cc2-b13a-55e2fcf57823.env.api.timeseries.azure.com/timeseries/hierarchies/$batch?api-version=2018-11-01-preview`

 #### Get Hierarchies

+This API enables retrieval of hierarchies by `names` or `hierarchyIds`.

 Request Body:
 ```json